 Don’t have a team charter yet?

-If your team is currently operating without a charter, carve out some time this week or next to get everyone in the same room and ideate around what you might want to include.
+If your team is operating without a charter, carve out some time this week to get everyone in the same room.
+Use that time to ideate around what you might want to include.

 Start with five team policies and post them on the wall.